 Let’s start with everyone’s favorite, technology.

 Technology has led us to some amazing places in the last 25 years.
 The computing power of what is now in a single hand-held device used to be housed in a climate-controlled building.
 That alone has implications that are enormous.
 One of the most important of those implications is the shift of information and knowledge.
 Previously kept amongst only those at the top of an organization, this new world of distributed knowledge translates to a much more empowered workforce.
-And, that shift has a direct effect on how you lead departments, cross functional teams and the organization as a whole – both from a process and people perspective.
-Technology has become the great equalizer in the workforce.
-As a result, having the right people with the right skills who can choose, apply and manage the technology is critical to ensure you maximize your effectiveness.
+And, that shift has a direct effect on how you lead departments, cross-functional teams, and the organization as a whole – both from a process and people perspective.
+Technology has become a great equalizer in the workforce.
+As a result, having the right people with the right skills to choose, apply, and manage the technology is critical to maximizing your effectiveness.
 Technology without talent gets you nowhere.
-Additionally if you apply a tech solution without first ensuring you have laid out a complete framework for where and how it will be applied, you can run into real issues.
+Additionally, if you apply a tech solution without first ensuring you have laid out a complete framework for where and how it will be applied, you can run into real issues.

-An example of this would be getting a new software that allows you to manage your top line priorities and critical success factors so there is transparency throughout the organization towards strategic goals.
-If people aren’t involved in ensuring data gets into the software, if processes aren’t involved in understanding how you will structure your strategic goals before you manage them with the software, the information you receive will be subject to the old rule, ‘garbage in, garbage out’.
-People, and the processes to support what you are trying to manage must be in place in order for meaningful efficiencies and information to be realized with a new software solution.
+An example of this would be getting new software that allows you to manage your top-line priorities and critical success factors so there is transparency throughout the organization towards strategic goals.
+If people aren’t involved in ensuring data gets into the software if processes aren’t involved in understanding how you will structure your strategic goals before you manage them with the software, the information you receive will be subject to the old rule, ‘garbage in, garbage out”.
+People and the processes to support what you are trying to manage must be in place to realize meaningful efficiencies and information with a new software solution.